linebender/vello/tests/README.md

 The linked list test is mostly a bandwidth test of atomicExchange, and is a simplified version of what the coarse path rasterizer does in piet-gpu to build per-tile lists of path segments.
 The verification of the resulting lists is also a pretty good test of device scoped modification order (not that this is likely to fail).

+### Coherence test

+This one is currently in pretty rough form, but it might be measuring something interesting.
+There's a global clock that gets incremented when anything happens.
+Each thread has a value it continuously monitors.
+Each iteration, a thread with 1/256 probability picks another thread, ticking the clock and storing a timestamp in another thread's slot.
+It does either an atomic read or a read-modify-write (or with 0) to read its own value, and checks to see whether it's changed.
+If so, it ticks the clock and records the difference between the two timestamps.

+The resolution of the clock is estimated as the gpu elapsed time (measured by timer queries) divided by the number of ticks.
+Currently the analysis of the recorded values is very simplistic, just the mean, but that still shows interesting differences.

 ## More tests

 I'll be adding more tests specific to piet-gpu.
 I'm also open to tests being added here, feel free to file an issue.